Nico-ST/SvenSwipe/README.md

 - **Image prefetching** — The next 6 photos are preloaded in the background so card transitions stay smooth.
 - **Permission handling** — Requests read/write photo library access on first launch.
 Shows a clear prompt to go to system settings if access is denied.
 - **AdMob banner ads** — An optional adaptive banner ad at the bottom of the screen, togglable in Settings.
+- **Album picker** — A dedicated sheet lets you choose which album to swipe through.
+Selecting an album reloads the card stack from that album; "Alle Fotos" resets to the full library.
 - **Settings sheet** — A simple sheet to enable or disable ads.
 The preference persists across launches via `UserDefaults`.
 - **Portrait-only layout** — The app is locked to portrait orientation.